What GIS Spatial Data Types Exist?

 Although topology is useful for vector data, it is often processing intensive.
 Any feature edits requires updates on topology.
 With a lot of features, vector manipulation algorithms are complex.

-Take Your Pick: Vector or Raster Spatial Data Types
+Vector vs Raster Spatial Data Types

 - Do you want to work with pixels or coordinates?
 Raster data works with pixels.
 Vector data consists of coordinates.